South Korea's April 1-20 exports collapse as pandemic paralyses production, demand

 "Uncertainties for an export rebound in the third quarter remain high," Park added.

-The spread of the coronavirus has been slowing in major economies, prompting debate over whether to ease tough anti-virus measures, but the peak of the outbreak still lays ahead as reported cases surpassed 2.41 million globally, according to a Reuters tally.
+The spread of the coronavirus has been slowing in major economies, prompting debate over whether to ease tough virus containment measures, but the peak of the outbreak still lays ahead as reported cases surpassed 2.41 million globally, according to a Reuters tally.

 Businesses have been paralysed as lockdowns across the globe knocked demand and disrupted manufacturing and global supply chains.